Close Menu

 WHAT IS ALZHEIMER’S DISEASE?

 Alzheimer’s disease primarily affects older adults.
 However, it can start in people who are in their 40s and 50s.
 The disease was first described by German doctor Alois Alzheimer in 1906.
-Dr. Alzheimer reported “A peculiar severe disease process of the cerebral cortex” to a meeting of other doctors.
+Dr. Alzheimer reported “A peculiar severe disease process of the cerebral cortex” at a meeting with other doctors.

-He described a 50 year old woman whom he followed for five years for paranoia, sleep and memory problems, and confusion, until her death.
+He described a 50 year old woman that treated for five years for paranoia, memory problems, and confusion, until her death.
 His report noted plaques and neurofibrillary tangles in the brain.
 Alzheimer died in 1915, at age 51, long before his name became a household word.

 Alzheimer's disease word cloud

-Alzheimer’s disease disrupts neurotransmitters, which send signals between nerve cells in the brain.
+Alzheimer’s disease disrupts neurotransmitters that send signals between nerve cells in the brain.
 Neurotransmitter are crucial for memory and learning.
 When they don’t work, the symptoms of Alzheimer’s disease follow.

 RISK FACTORS FOR ALZHEIMER’S DISEASE